KasparEtter/ef1p/pages/index/index.md

 ## Contact

-Do not hesitate to [contact me](mailto:contact@ef1p.com) if you have feedback, questions or suggestions for topics to write about.
+Do not hesitate to [contact me](mailto:contact@ef1p.com) if you have feedback, questions, or suggestions for topics to write about.
 Please also let me know if an explanation is hard to follow.
 If you found a typographical error, a factual inaccuracy or a logical fallacy, you can also [create an issue](https://github.com/KasparEtter/ef1p/issues/new).